Michael Baylson: Federal judicial service

 On January 23, 2002, Baylson was nominated by President George W. Bush to a seat on the United States District Court for the Eastern District that had been vacated by Judge Robert F. Kelly.
 He was confirmed by the United States Senate on April 30, 2002, and received his commission on June 19, 2002.
 He assumed senior status on July 13, 2012.

-Other interests
+Other activities

 Baylson was a founder, and later counsel, to Gaudenzia, Inc., the largest non-profit provider of drug, alcohol and mental health rehabilitation services in Pennsylvania.

 Baylson is a member of the Advisory Committee on Civil Rules of the Committee on Rules of Practice and Procedure of the Judicial Conference of the United States, and is also adjunct professor at the University of Pennsylvania Law School and Temple University Beasley School of Law.